-Ways YOU can ensure success with consequence and reward jars
+Ways YOU can ensure success with the consequence and reward jar system

 Remember that part of your child’s attitude reflects your own.
 And, there’s no room for improvement if you’re on edge regularly (I speak from experience).
 Here are some ways to ensure your child is successful in this system.

 - Get plenty of rest.
 Getting enough sleep will improve your mood.

 - Diffuse the situation.
 Does your child need your attention?
 If a simple laugh or hug will diffuse the entire situation, start with it.

 - Keep your bad mood to yourself.
 It’s part of the house rules, and so appropriate in this situation.
 Your bad mood reflects onto your child and makes the day more difficult for everyone.

 - Keep emotion out of consequences.
 There’s no reason to yell at your child.
 When it’s deserved, calmly send your child to the consequence jar.

 - Reprimand appropriately.
 It’s okay to have warnings but be sure they receive consequences when it’s rightly deserved.
 Skip the reward for the day upon a serious infraction.

 - Follow through.
 Whether you say “last warning” or “go to the consequence jar,” stick to it.

 - Don’t take everything so seriously.
 Ask yourself, first, whether you believe your child is acting out for attention or true disobedience and act accordingly.